wilsab30/FarMar/README.md

 In this assignment we will be creating an application to look up farmers markets and their related vendors, products, and sales.
 We will use __CSV__ files as our _database_.

-## Setup

-1. You'll be working with an assigned pair.
-1. Clone the project master repo and create a new branch with your team's initials.
-1. Push your branch so it will show in the list of branches on the project master.
-1. Choose one person to fork and clone the repo.
-1. Add the second individual as a collaborator to the forked repo.
-1. Both individuals will clone the forked repo: `$ git clone [YOUR FORKED REPO URL]`
-1. Both individual will switch to the team's branch by doing `git checkout [YOUR BRANCH NAME]`. *Do not work on the master branch*.
-1. Both individuals `cd` into the dir created: `$ cd far_mar`
-1. Both individuals install needed tools via Terminal:
-  - `$ gem install rspec`
-  - `$ gem install simplecov`
-1. We will cover rspec more in depth later, but for now, take a moment to add color output to rspec: `$ echo --color >> ~/.rspec`

 ## Expectations

 ### Project Structure